 Let me give you some examples:

 With a worldwide market share of 16.9%, it grows rapidly in emerging markets in Europe and South America.
-Being sold at a zero to as low as 5% margin, its device manufacturer is focused primarily on monetizing their users through advertising.
+Being sold at a zero to as low as 5% margin, its device manufacturer is focused primarily on monetizing its users through advertising.

 Oppo App Market